 yum install iftop

-After installing iftop, simply enter iftop to launch it, and you will see the interface as shown in the image below:
+After installing iftop, simply enter `iftop` to launch it, and you will see the interface as shown in the image below:

-- TX: Sent traffic
+- TX: Transmitted Traffic

-- RX: Received traffic
+- RX: Received Traffic

-- TOTAL: Total traffic
+- TOTAL: Total Traffic

-- rates: Represent the average traffic over the past 2s, 10s, and 40s, respectively
+- rates: Represent the average traffic over the past 2s, 10s, and 40s respectively

-<= and => indicate the direction of traffic.
-Press the 'h' key on the keyboard to bring up help, as shown in the image below:
+Press the h key on the keyboard to bring up help, as shown below: